opeolluwa/thunderstorm/README.md

 ## Installation

-Thunderstorm is distributed with `npm` which ships with Node.js, to begin [install Node.js](https://nodejs.org) if you don't have it installed then run `npm i -g thunderstorm`
+Thunderstorm is distributed with `npm` which ships with Node.js, to begin [install Node.js](https://nodejs.org) if you don't have it installed then run `npm i -g @opeolluwa/thunderstorm`

 ## Usage/Examples